 You can purchase spinosad in concentrated form.
 Follow the directions on the bottle to apply it correctly.

-Many people use spinosad as an organic bagworm treatment.
+Many people use spinosad as an organic treatment for bagworms.

 9. Moth-Repelling Plants